 These threats are serious and cannot be ignored.
 In addition to leaving a company financially vulnerable if data is lost or exposed, organizations also face any penalties associated with non-compliance of regulatory or industry requirements.

-Why Document Security Matters to All Businesses
+Why Document Security is Important?

 Statistically speaking, many businesses leave themselves vulnerable to exploits, especially small companies because they feel they are less of a target.
 Realistically, small businesses today are under more a threat than their larger counterparts.
 This is because cybercriminals and data thieves know small companies are less likely to invest in strong security.